jesse-ai/docs/docs/strategies/api.md

 ## current_candle

-Returns current candle in the form of a numpy array.
+Returns the current candle in the form of a numpy array.

 **Return Type**: np.ndarray